-Related: If you are interested in the features, quality, and durability of the aforementioned compass but you are in need of a smaller and cheaper model, the Brunton O.S.S. is the ideal alternative for its tool-free declination and 2 degree resolution.
+Related: If you are interested in the features, quality, and durability of the aforementioned compass but you are in need of a smaller and cheaper model, the Brunton O.S.S.
+Compass is the ideal alternative for its tool free declination and 2 degree resolution.

-Special features: Floating dial; rotating bezel ring; built-in bubble level; folding thumb ring; tripod screw hole on base; adjustable sighting lens; includes lanyard and water resistant nylon pouch
+Specific features: Floating dial; rotating bezel ring; built in bubble level; folding thumb ring; tripod screw hole on base; adjustable sighting lens; includes lanyard and water resistant nylon pouch

 Best use: Camping, light outdoor adventures, daytime use

-SE Brand is committed to serving as the best source of value to their customers, and SE CC4580 Prismatic Sighting Compass is no exception.
+SE Brand is committed to serving as the best source of value to their customers, and SE CC4580 Military Sighting Compass is no exception.
 Look for the SE genuine logo on the packaging to ensure you are receiving the genuine article.
-Although this compass may not be as precise as some others, for an inexpensive (less than $20) option, its level of quality just might surprise you.
+Although this compass may not be as precise as some others, for an inexpensive option, its level of quality just might surprise you.

 Overall, this is an accurate, reliable, and durable choice for getting your bearings outdoors.
 However, there are better options out there if you are seeking advanced features and precision, but it means you may need to spend a little more.